r4sas/yggdrasil-monitor/api/README.md

 # niflheim-api.py

-This api provides a web interface to see some basic stats on the data vserv.py has collected and also provides an easy way to get the data through the api.
+Niflheim-api provides both a web interface and an api.
+The web interface is used to see some basic stats on the data vserv.py has collected and the API provides raw data in JSON format.

 ## Install & Setup